|Dates||26th Sept. - 10th Oct. 2014|

 ......the view to Volcan Lonquimay during an ascent of Cautin, superb weather and snow conditions in August 2012.

 Chile generally has very stable winter weather more like the continental USA than the European Alps, but there is obviously a chance of some bad weather and snowstorms while we're there.
-Windy days can also be a problem in the Andes, but by September warm sunny days are also very common.
+Windy days can also be a problem in the Andes, but by late September warm sunny days are also very common.

 A beautiful day out on Volcan Llaima, August 2012.